-Sarah Christian is an assistant professor in the Civil and Environmental Engineering Department of Carnegie Mellon University.
+Sarah Christian is an associate teaching professor in the Civil and Environmental Engineering Department of Carnegie Mellon University.
 Christian earned her B.S. in Civil Engineering at Carnegie Mellon University in 2003.
 She was awarded the National Science Foundation Graduate Fellowship for graduate study and earned her M.C.E. at Johns Hopkins University in 2004 ,and Ph.D. in Civil and Environmental Engineering with a focus on Structural Engineering and Materials at Stanford University in 2009.

 Christian has practiced as a structural engineer and building envelope engineer in Washington, D.C. and Pittsburgh.
 She previously served as a lecturer at the University of Edinburgh in Scotland.
 Christian teaches courses in structural engineering, materials, soil mechanics, and design.